swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

 The set of possible capabilities can then be extended in future SwiftPM versions.
 The goal is to provide short-term support for common tasks such as source code generation, with a design that can scale to more complex tasks in the future.

-This proposal depends on improvements to the existing Binary Target type in SwiftPM — those details are the subject of a separate proposal that will be put up for review shortly after this one.
+This proposal depends on improvements to the existing Binary Target type in SwiftPM — those details are the subject of the separate proposal [SE-0305](https://github.com/apple/swift-evolution/blob/main/proposals/0305-swiftpm-binary-target-improvements.md).

 ## Motivation